A Day in The Life

 The video footage of the animals killed in the fires was followed by a political rant about how the Australian government made no provision for the predicted bush fires and a young woman refused to shake the hand of their prime minister.
 In the last verse of the song, Lennon refers to the English Army having just won the war.
 This is a reference to a film in which a Lennon played the part of Musketeer Gripweed, a bumbling English soldier in a parody of a war film that looks like a piss take of the establishment.
 “I just had to laugh.”
 I could hear Lennon's wistful voice singing this line and I thought to myself, that young woman made a statement much like Lennon might have done.
 His tone in the song is not insolent, rather it is one of sadness or pity even and "Having read the book," he knew what was going on.
 I watched the video of the song.
 Those young men look so serious.
 I felt as if I wanted to talk to them and see what they could see.
 The Beatles were a huge part of the antiestablishment counterculture of the time.
 Interestingly, that was also the age of Aquarius, which is here again now.
 It will be a time of great change but it is us who need to change.
 This is about our inner world not outer world.

 The first verse feels like the end of the song but the sound of an alarm clock, not meant to be in the original recording and was left in because it seemed fitting, takes us to the next part, sung by Paul McCartney.
 It brings us back from the holes that could fill The Albert Hall into the ordinary, where a man wakes up and falls out of bed.
 I stumbled out of bed today as my alarm clock woke me.
-It interrupted me while dreamt about love and redemption.
+It interrupted my dream about love and redemption.
 I wanted very much to go back to my dream, where everything was about to turn out right and have my day end just there.
 From the sublime to the tragic.
 Now I know how many holes it takes to fill The Albert Hall but I feel wretched about Australia.

 A Day in The Life was recorded in January 1967